kyratrades/kyratrades.github.io/index.md

 For my specfic wants, please check <a href="https://kyratrades.github.io/wants">this page</a>.

 ### Links
-All the file sizes listed are calculated according to 1 GB = 1024 MB.
+All the file sizes listed are calculated in gibibytes (1 GB = 1024 MB) - the same method as MEGA, Google Drive and Windows.
 I mainly use Google Drive for my links, please don’t initiate a trade with me if you have problems with it.
 If I initiated the trade with you, I am more than happy to upload your requested files to any file sharing service of your choosing.

 ### Gifting policy
 I got my start from a fair number of generous traders, so I’m always happy to help new traders out, just ask!